Preston (singer): Early life

 Samuel Preston was born in Worthing, West Sussex.
 He was educated at Sompting Abbotts Preparatory School and Bishop Luffa School in Chichester.
-He is the son of Anthony and Miranda Preston (born in Philadelphia), and brother to Alex and Lucy Preston.
+He is the son of a British father Anthony and American mother Miranda Preston (née Hynes), who is originally from Philadelphia, and brother to Alex and Lucy Preston.
 His grandfather was the Princeton University English professor Samuel Hynes.
 His brother, Alex Preston, is a novelist.
 At age 16, Preston was kicked out of his family home and in his teenage years, he lived in Philadelphia with his mother's side of the family.
-He is a descendant of the 19th-century British Prime Minister Charles Grey, 2nd Earl Grey.

 Music career

 Preston became the lead singer of Worthing-based pop group, the Ordinary Boys.
 They had several top-ten releases in the UK Singles Chart.
 Their best known song, "Boys Will Be Boys", is featured in the 2007 film Harry Potter and the Order of the Phoenix.

 After the Ordinary Boys split, Preston started working on material for a solo album, and released the song "Dressed to Kill", on 5 July 2009 as part of T4.
 The song samples the introduction from the song "Happy House" by Siouxsie and the Banshees.
 The single was released on 7 September 2009 but failed to chart after Preston had to delay the launch and pull out of promotional performances after breaking both arms in a bicycle accident while inebriated.

 He is also a songwriter.
-In 2011, Preston co-wrote the number one Olly Murs song "Heart Skips a Beat".
+In 2011, Preston co-wrote the number one Olly Murs song "Heart Skips a Beat", originally penned for his abandoned solo album.
 Preston announced the re-forming of the Ordinary Boys in 2011, and a new 12-date tour.
 Preston also co wrote the song and duet "Beautiful" by Enrique Iglesias and Kylie Minogue for their respective albums, and his track "Dressed to Kill" was re-recorded by American singer Cher for her album Closer to the Truth.
+Other notable acts Preston has written for include Liam Payne, Jessie Ware, Sum 41 and Tomorrow X Together.